MuskaanJ25/VLM-RnD/README.md

 ### Output
 - Numerical score representing caption accuracy in cultural context
-- Detailed analysis of identified cultural elements
+- Detailed analysis of identified cultural elements (can be shown by printing each component of pipeline results)

 ## Installation